Thursday, December 26, 2024

 Afterwards we did a bit of a drive around the Plains of Abraham before going to our rental.
 There's the old Citadelle of Quebec and lots of green space to explore.
 The gallery has been enough walking about for today though.

 I liked our visit to Quebec City.
 The weather was nice, the people were friendly, there's lots to see, it's a good city to visit.
 Once again the "3 minute Louvre" style of our visit doesn't do it justice.
-There's much to see, we saw very little on our brief over night visit.
+There's much to see, and we saw very little on our brief over night visit.
 We should come again and stay much longer.

 The next day our destination is Perce Rock on the Gaspe.